Two Shoppers Banned From Walmart After Wearing Nazi Flag Face Masks Inside Store

-MINNEAPOLIS (WCCO) — Two shoppers have been told not to come back to Walmart after wearing Nazi flag face coverings inside the store Saturday morning.
+MINNEAPOLIS (WCCO) — Two shoppers have been told not to come back to a Minnesota Walmart after wearing Nazi flag face coverings inside the store Saturday morning.

 A disturbing video was posted on social media of the incident showing a couple at Walmart in Marshall, Minnesota checking out with swastika face masks on.